-Proximity Factor Tool - State SB 492
+Proximity Factor Tool – State Senate Bill 492

 SB 492 was signed into law in 2025 and introduces significant updates to Florida’s wetland mitigation banking framework, particularly for projects regulated under F.S.
 373. This legislation standardizes credit release schedules across the state, eliminates the requirement for cumulative impact analyses (CIA), and outlines a formal process for accessing out-of-service-area credits.